 Joseph currently leads the SRE team at Collective Health, a company that is transforming the employer-driven healthcare economy, redefining the way health benefits work.

 This “CliffsNotes” summary curates the key points that were discussed by Joseph Bironas in the 50-minute interview.
 It is not a standalone article and is most valuable when contextualized by the podcast.
-The order of the points are re-ordered and re-grouped from the podcast for clarity and flow.

 The significance of reliability: